yodeng/conda-local/README.md

-    update       Update a list of packages into a specified conda environment from local conda repodata. remove       Remove a list of packages from a specified conda environment. search       Search for packages from local conda repo and display associated information. download     download all packages include depency from local conda repodata. cache        Cache local conda repodata.
+    update       Update a list of packages into a specified conda environment from local conda repodata. remove       Remove a list of packages from a specified conda environment. search       Search for packages from local conda repo and display associated information. download     Download all packages include depency from local conda repodata. cache        Cache local conda repodata.
     list         List all available (cached) local conda repodata.

 optional arguments:
   -h, --help     Show this help message and exit.
   -v, --version  show program's version number and exit
 ```

 ### Cache list